2022 Mill Rates

 Municipal Assessment and Taxation

 Property assessment is the process of determining a property's assessed value for tax purposes.
 The assessed value is not the market value; however, the assessed value will closely resemble a current market value for most properties.
 All properties are reassessed every four years, the latest one done in 2021.
-If there have been no changes to your property since the reassessed value change in 2021, there will be no change for 2022.
+If there have been no changes to your property since the reassessed value change in 2021, there will be no changes until 2025.

 The RM of Arborfield uses the Saskatchewan Assessment Management Agency (SAMA) to calculate and update all assessments within the municipality.
 SAMA performs annual maintenance updates to properties showing an increase or decrease in assessment.